aws/aws-sdk-js-v3/supplemental-docs/CLIENTS.md

    throughput needs.
 2. Because `keepAlive` is defaulted to `true`, if you acquire a streaming response, such as `S3::getObject`'s `Body` field.
 You must read the stream to completion in order for the socket to close naturally.
+You can also destroy the stream in Node.js with e.g. `(await s3.getObject(...)).Body.destroy()` if it is a Node.js Readable stream.
+   Specifically in the case of S3, if you don't need the object body, consider whether the object metadata can be retrieved with another operation such as `HeadObject` or `GetObjectMetadata`.

 ```ts
 // Example: reading a stream to allow socket closure.